-Year 7 catch-up premium is also additional to the main school funding and is targeted for each student in Year 7 who did not achieve at least Level 4 in reading and/or Mathematics at Key Stage 2.
+Year 7 catch-up premium is additional to the main school funding and is targeted for each student in Year 7 who did not achieve at least Level 4 in reading and/or Mathematics at Key Stage 2.

-At Claydon High School 57 students who were below Level 4 received catch-up premium for either English or Maths or both.
+At Claydon High School 41 students who were below Level 4 received catch-up premium for either English or Maths or both.

 English & Maths

-Please click to access the Summer 2017 GCSE Timetable
+Please click here to access a copy of the GCSE Exam Timetable 2018.

 Recycle your unwanted clothing and paper and raise vital funds for your school in the process!

 The PTA have arranged for paper and textile recycling banks to be situated in the coach car park at Claydon High School and are available for both school and community use.
 Please click here for more details.
 For safety reasons, restrictions of use apply when buses are dropping off and collecting students in the mornings and afternoons.

 Please click here to download the new Vive lunchtime menu provided in our Megabites canteen by Vertas Catering.
 Please note that there is a three week rotation; dates are at the top of each page.

 Claydon High School has recently achieved accreditation for transforming practice in ‘Leadership through moral purpose’ under SSAT's Framework for Exceptional Education.